ronaldprasad1/GEMM_opt/README.md

 # GEMM_opt

-This is an HLS kernel to implement GEMM and then optimize
+This is an HLS kernel that implements GEMM.
+The goal of this kernel is to build a solid foundation of HLS.